 In some cases, international students are eligible to receive financial aid.
 If you are a U.S. citizen, or an eligible non-citizen, you will want to complete the Free Application for Federal Student Aid (FAFSA) in order to receive federal and, potentially, state financial aid.
 However, if you are not eligible to file the FAFSA, there are some things that are available to you.

 There are also scholarships available to graduate students.
-These include the Graduate Fellowship Award, the Second Master’s Scholarship, the Math/Science Educator Scholarship, and Endowed Scholarships.
+These include the Graduate Scholarship Award, the Second Master’s Scholarship, the Math/Science Educator Scholarship, and Endowed Scholarships.

 Additionally, international graduate students may be eligible to participate in the Graduate Assistantship program.
 A student doing an assistantship would work as research assistant with a faculty member, or perform other duties on campus and receive a credit toward tuition.
 The dollar value of the assistantship will determine the number of hours the student is required to work.
 Students may apply for this program during their first semester on campus in order to potentially receive it for their second semester.

 In order to cover the remainder of expenses, both undergraduate and graduate students may be eligible to take out a private loan.
 The majority of loans, however, require a credit-worthy cosigner who is a U.S. citizen.